Landing rays and ray Cannon-Thurston maps

-Let $H<G$ be finitely generated groups with finite generating sets $S$ and $T$ respectively.
+$ $ {\em Background on Distortion.} Let $H<G$ be finitely generated groups with finite generating sets $S$ and $T$ respectively.
 We say that $H$ is {\em undistorted} in $G$ if $H$ is quasi-isometrically embedded in $G$.
 Else it is said to be a distorted subgroup of $G$ \cite{gromov-ai}.
 Distortion is measured by the {\em distortion function} $Dist^G_H:\N\map\N$ defined as follows.

 The function $\text{Dist}^G_H(n)$ a priori depends on the choice of the finite generating sets.
 However, upon change of the generating sets $S$ and $T$ the distortion functions obtained are equivalent in the following sense: